Laser Tattoo Removal

 It’s pretty simple, actually.

-Before a laser tattoo removal session, your medical professional will determine which type of laser to use and how many treatments you’ll need.
+Before a laser tattoo removal session, your clinician will determine which type of laser to use and how many treatments you’ll need.
 The number of required treatments is based on the tattoo’s age, size, type, and pigment depth.
-Before determining an appropriate treatment plan, your medical professional will first test out the laser on your skin to see how it reacts.
+Before determining an appropriate treatment plan, your clinician will first test out the laser on your skin to see how it reacts.

 So what happens during a laser tattoo removal treatment?
-Before the session starts a medical professional will apply an anesthetic cream, and you’ll be given protective eye gear to wear, along with a cooling device.
-The medical professional will then gently place a handpiece against your skin and deliver laser pulses to the tattoo pigment.
-With each laser pulse, most people experience a sensation similar to a rubber band snapping against their skin.
+Before the session starts, you’ll be given protective eye gear to wear, along with a cooling device.
+The clinician will then gently place a handpiece against your skin and deliver laser pulses to the tattoo pigment.
+With each laser pulse, most patients experience a sensation similar to a rubber band snapping against their skin.
 The amount of laser pulses depends on the tattoo’s size, but most treatment sessions only last a few minutes.

 You may experience minor bleeding, redness, swelling, and blistering for several hours or days following treatment.
 The next several weeks may see the treated area flaking, peeling, and scabbing.
 Handle the treatment site gently.
-While the site is healing, you should avoid sun exposure and public swimming pools.
-Once the skin has completely healed (usually four to six weeks after treatment), you can undergo additional sessions.
+While the site is healing, you should avoid sun exposure and swimming pools.
+Once the skin has completely healed, you can undergo additional sessions.

 There’s no other choice, really.

 Laser tattoo removal is the only safe and effective method to remove unwanted tattoos.
-After a series of successful laser treatments, most tattoos are pretty much gone.
-Keep in mind, however, that how fast your tattoo disappears depends on its color pigments, depth, and age.
-But even stubborn cases aren’t hopeless.
-Though colors such as yellow, green, or light blue are more difficult to remove, they can certainly be faded.
-The same goes for ink that rests deep within the dermis.
+After a series of successful laser treatments, your tattoo will be faded and in many cases, removed completely like it was never there.
+Keep in mind, however, that how fast your tattoo fades or disappears depends on its color pigments, depth, and age.

 The good news is that technology just keeps on getting better.
 Newer laser technologies such as the Nd:YAG and Q-switch can now effectively treat even the most stubborn ink colors.